amarmer/JsonProperty/README.md

 };
 ```

-Example how it can be used:
+Example of how these classess can be used:
 ```C++
 void main()
 {